Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 3) In Rom.
 7:4 Paul said, "So, my brothers, you also died to the law through the body of Christ, that you might belong to another, to him who was raised from the dead, in order that we might bear fruit to God".
 Again, the deeds follow salvation.

-From these examples we can see that Paul and James fully agree and don't contradict each other in the least.
-They both tell us that good deeds go hand in hand with a sincere faith.
+From these examples we can see that Paul and James don't contradict each other at all.
+They both tell us that good deeds are part of a sincere faith.
 John the Baptist also put deeds after salvation when he said, "Produce fruit in keeping with repentance" (Matt.
 3:8).

 Summing this up, we can do nothing to earn our salvation but, once saved, our deeds will bear witness to our salvation.

-Regarding Abraham, James 2:22 says, "his faith and his actions were working together, and his faith was made complete by what he did".
-James 1:27 says, "Religion that God our Father accepts as pure and faultless is this: "to look after orphans and widows in their distress and to keep oneself from being polluted by the world".
-So, there is no conflict between what Paul and James say.
-They both say that a humble and repentant lifestyle will keep us from the pollution of sin and result in a holy walk with good deeds.
+A couple more verses in James also say this.
+Regarding Abraham, James 2:22 says, "his faith and his actions were working together, and his faith was made complete by what he did", and James 1:27 says, "Religion that God our Father accepts as pure and faultless is this: "to look after orphans and widows in their distress and to keep oneself from being polluted by the world".
+So, we can't work for our salvation but salvation should result in good works and being kept from the sinful pollution of the world.

-Miscellaneous Click here for my YouTube videos on salvation.
+Click here for my YouTube videos on salvation.

 Divorce